 Since we are big fans of our furry family members, we have put together a list of some of our favorite Authentic Florida dog-friendly beaches/parks.

 First on our list of dog-friendly beaches is Algiers Beach.
 Located off Casa Ybel Road on Sanibel Island, this beach is known as Algiers Beach to the locals and Gulfside Beach to everyone else.
 There is a parking fee of $5.00 per hour between the hours of 7 am and 7 pm.
 However, the beach is free after 7 pm.
 It’s cost-effective and memorable to pack a picnic dinner and bring your furry companion to watch the remarkable sunset.
 Please keep in mind all pets in Gulfside Park must be leashed and you must clean up after them.

 Brohard Paw Park is the ONLY dog-friendly beach in Sarasota County, so it’s a very popular spot to visit.
 In fact, it’s one of the most popular leashless dog parks in Florida.
 We highly recommended getting there as early as possible, especially on weekends.
 Brohard Paw Park opens at 7 am and closes roughly at dusk.
 The park offers drinking fountains, showering facilities for dogs only, and picnic tables to enjoy during your visit.
 The parking is free.
 It’s an excellent spot to bring your dogs to socialize and have endless fun.
 There are always hundreds of dogs running free.
 Owners do an excellent job cleaning up after their dogs.

 Cape San Blas is located on St. Joseph Peninsula, a narrow stretch of land extending out from Port St. Joe and curving around St. Joseph Bay.
 The “Cape” has some of the most stunning sunset views in all of Florida.
-This area of the Panhandle is often referred to as “The Forgotten Coast” and many people want to keep that way since it still has that wonderful Old Florida feel.
+This area of the Panhandle is often referred to as “The Forgotten Coast” and many people want to keep it that way since it still has that wonderful Old Florida feel.
 As long as you keep your dog away from the State Park land, the rest is theirs to roam.

 Photo Credit: David Knight Photography on Facebook.com/Capesanblasdunes